 Emancipation Proclamation & Bethune Monuments

-Lincoln Park’s Emancipation Monument (1876) and Mary McLeod Bethune Statue (1974) represent key landmarks in African American history.
+Lincoln Park’s Emancipation Monument (1876) and Mary McLeod Bethune Statue (1974) represent key landmarks in African-American history.
 Perched on a 12-foot granite pedestal, the Emancipation Monument is one of the first public monuments to the abolition of slavery.
-It depicts Abraham Lincoln extending a hand over an freed slave rising from his knees.
+It depicts Abraham Lincoln extending a hand over a freed slave rising from his knees.
 This work, sculpted by Thomas Ball and cast by Ferdinand Miller, faces the Bethune Statue from almost a century later.
 Bethune, who served as an adviser to Franklin D. Roosevelt and founded the National Council Negro Women, is represented with a young boy and girl, handing them a scroll symbolizing her legacy.
 This bronze statue sits on a six-sided cast stone pedestal with bronze plaques.

 EverGreene conservators treated the two monuments in 2017.
-Work entailed cleaning the bronze and remove existing coatings, spot-patination as needed, application of a corrosion inhibitor, followed by a final wax coating.
+Work entailed cleaning the bronze and removing existing coatings, spot-patination as needed, and application of a corrosion inhibitor, followed by a final wax coating.
 In addition, a combination of power washing and micro-abrasion, as well as chemicals and poultices, was used to treat the stains on the pedestals.
 Finally, the bronze plaques were removed and treated offsite, then returned and re-installed with appropriate bronze hardware.